gaetanlop/Commonlit-Readability-Competition/README.md

 ## Things to try

+- Multi Sample Dropout
 - Check the impact of the seed
 - Choose a good sentence length
 - try data augmtentation: from english to french, from french to english
 - try to add custom features: https://www.kaggle.com/ravishah1/readability-feature-engineering-non-nn-baseline / https://arxiv.org/pdf/2010.09078.pdf
-- Use simple LSTM then concat with mlp hidden layer.
+- Use simple LSTM then concat with mlp hidden layer (no one do it but good results in two papers about it.
+I will try it after tuning the Bert Model).

 ## Interesting notebooks to look at: